codenvy/docs/README.md

 # codenvy-docs

 This repository houses documentation for Codenvy ([repo](https://github.com/codenvy/codenvy) / [site](https://codenvy.com/)).
 Content is held in markdown files in the `_docs` directory.
+Images should be placed in `/assets/imgs`.

-Docs are built using Jekyll and the output is static HTML that is hosted at [codenvy.com/docs](https://codenvy.com/docs) and in the product at {codenvy-domain}/docs.
-Images should be placed in /assets/imgs.
+Docs are built using Jekyll and the output is static HTML that is hosted at [codenvy.com/docs](https://codenvy.com/docs) and in the product at `{codenvy-domain}/docs`.

 # Linking to Docs and Images
 Because the docs are generated into static HTML linking to docs and images is a bit unusual: